ROBelgium/MSNoise/doc/releasenotes/msnoise-1.6.rst

 Top level DB command
 ~~~~~~~~~~~~~~~~~~~~

-I've added a new command group called `db` that gathers all db-related actions:
+I've added a new command group called ``db`` that gathers all db-related actions:

 * ``msnoise db init`` is a replacement for the ``msnoise install``
 * ``msnoise db upgrade`` is a replacement for the ``msnoise upgrade_db``
 * ``msnoise db clean_duplicates`` deletes duplicate jobs (might happen).
 Unique
   sets of ``day``, ``pair`` and ``jobtypes`` are considered.
 * ``msnoise db execute`` allows executing SQL queries on the database (Expert
-  Mode)

-In the future, this command will include the possibility to dump and load
-entire databases, for example for switching from a local sqlite instance to a
-large MySQL server.
+  Mode).
+If the query includes a SELECT command, the result is returned as a
+  table.
+* ``msnoise db dump`` allows dumping all tables from the database to CSV files
+* ``msnoise db import`` allows importing individual tables and replace them in
+  the database.

 The ``config`` command group has been reworked and the ``get`` subcommand has
 been added to retrieve the values of a list of configuration parameters: